DPenner1/WritingSystemHistory/README.md

 ## General Diagram Notes

-  - Reminder that writing scripts and spoken language can have very different histories.
+  - The diagram shows **graphical** derivision of scripts which can be very different from spoken language derivation.
   - "Specialized use" means use in specific use cases, but not for general default written communication of a language (or the language itself is specialized).
   - I generally went with Wikipedia's article title for the name of the scripts.
   - The specific symbols used to identify writing system type were mostly chosen by taking the largest system of that type and simply finding something that worked with the font I was using.
 Though with Latin, I wanted a non-Latin looking symbol.